keymetrics/doc-pm2/en/plus/integration/cloud-providers.md

 export PM2_MACHINE_NAME="my-cloud-provider-server"
 ```

-?> The default server name is the hostname (`HOST` environment variable) with a random string.
+ The default server name is the hostname (`HOST` environment variable) with a random string.
+{: .tip}

-?> Be careful, in case of duplicate hostnames the dashboard will receive data from both instances and flicker.
+ Be careful, in case of duplicate hostnames the dashboard will receive data from both instances and flicker.
+{: .tip}

 ## Next Steps